benz1221/pi-node-instruction/Installing-Docker-Issues.md

 Everybody else has to install Docker Toolbox, from [here](https://docs.docker.com/toolbox/toolbox_install_windows/).

-## Did Docker Toolbox fail to install?
+## Did Docker Toolbox fail to install? - Install Hyper-C

 You most likely need to update something quick on your bios to allow "*virtualization*".
 Specifically, [enable *Hyper-V* in the BIOS](https://techcommunity.microsoft.com/t5/itops-talk-blog/step-by-step-enabling-hyper-v-for-use-on-windows-10/ba-p/267945).